algo21-221040010/Assignment-1/README.md

 #### 3) IC
 - parameter: (300, -40)
 - backtest result
+under this pair of parameter, the average annualized rate of return is 7.25%, and the annualized volatility is 16.90%.

 ![net value of strategy](data\Northway-Ver2(300,-40)_IC_all_strategy_netValue.png)

 |      | annualized rate of return   | annualized volatility   | annualized rate of return of underlying asset   | excess rate of return  |   Sharpe |   Maximum DrawDown |   winning rate |   profit and coss ratio |